avsa242/lsm303dlhc-spin/README.md

 P1/SPIN1:
 * spin-standard-library
-* 1 extra core/cog for the PASM I2C engine
+* 1 extra core/cog for the PASM I2C engine (none if the bytecode-based engine is used)
 * sensor.imu.common.spinh (provided by spin-standard-library)

 P2/SPIN2: